RafiqulT1/software_project_course/docs/ollamarunner.md

 4. Interact with the chat:
    - Speak when prompted "Recording...
 Speak now"
    - Wait for the assistant's voice response
+   - Ask questions about your past conversation, like "What did we talk about last time?"
    - Press Ctrl+C to exit

 ## Troubleshooting